The Avant-Garde (duo)

-The Avant-Garde was an American psychedelic pop group formed by Chuck Woolery and Elkin "Bubba" Fowler in 1967.
-They released three singles on Columbia Records in 1967 and 1968, backed by different session musicians on each release: "Yellow Beads", "Naturally Stoned" (which hit No. 40 on the Billboard Hot 100 chart in mid-1968), and "Fly with Me!"
+The Avant-Garde was an American psychedelic pop duo formed by Chuck Woolery and Elkin "Bubba" Fowler in 1967.
+They released three singles on Columbia Records in 1967 and 1968, backed by different session musicians on each release: "Yellow Beads", "Naturally Stoned" (which hit No. 40 on the Billboard Hot 100 chart in mid-1968), and "Fly with Me!".
 Despite the success of "Naturally Stoned", the group disbanded after "Fly with Me!" and never released a full album.

 Careers after The Avant-Garde disbanded

 Fowler

 After The Avant-Garde disbanded, Fowler went on to a career as a folk singer.
 Columbia released his LP And Then Came Bubba in 1970.
 He played guitar on albums by Bob Dylan and Leonard Cohen.

-Fowler plays on the track "Avalanche" by Leonard Cohen, featured on the album Original Seeds: Songs That Inspired Nick Cave And The Bad Seeds.
+Fowler played on the track "Avalanche" by Leonard Cohen, featured on the album Original Seeds: Songs That Inspired Nick Cave and The Bad Seeds.
 Ron Cornelius and Charlie Daniels also played on the track.

 Woolery

 Woolery became a country music artist on Warner Bros.
 Records and later Epic Records, charting twice with two distinct selections but never releasing an actual full-length album.
 He subsequently became a game show host, appearing on Wheel of Fortune for its first years on the air, Scrabble, the dating shows Love Connection and The Dating Game, Greed, and Lingo.
-The Avant-Garde's selection "Naturally Stoned" was also used as the theme for a reality television series on GSN that starred Woolery, titled Chuck Woolery: Naturally Stoned in 2003.
-This series was short-lived, lasting only thirteen installments.
-As "Naturally Stoned" had never been performed truly live, the first of these installments featured Woolery doing just that on his own.
-Fowler was not known to have been present for this.
+The Avant-Garde's song "Naturally Stoned" was also used as the theme for a reality television series on GSN that starred Woolery, titled Chuck Woolery: Naturally Stoned in 2003.
+This series was short-lived, lasting only six episodes.

+Woolery died on November 23, 2024, at the age of 83.